imagekit-developer/imagekit-php/README.md

 Remove AI tags from multiple files in a single request.
 The method accepts an array of `fileIds` of the files and an array of `AITags` that have to be removed from those files.

-Refer to the [remove AI Tags (Bulk) API](https://docs.imagekit.io/api-reference/media-api/remove-aitags-bulk) for a better understanding of the **Request & Response Structure**.
+Refer to the [remove AI Tags (Bulk) API](https://docs.imagekit.io/api-reference/media-api/remove-aitags-bulk) for a better understanding of the **request & response structure**.

 #### Example
 ```php